 Shipment of Kits: All Indiana State Library kits are shipped via the INfoExpress courier system.
 If your public library is not part of this service, please work with the closest public library who does use INfoExpress to book your kits.
 Kits can only be used in Indiana.

-Schools: Due to the parameters of the NASA@ My Library project, school libraries are not currently eligible to borrow the NASA kits.
+Schools: Due to the parameters of the NASA@ My Library project, school libraries are not eligible to borrow the NASA kits.

 If you have questions or encounter any issues reserving a kit, please contact Beth Yates at: firstname.lastname@example.org or at 317-234-5649.